Junaid-Z/Junaid-Z/README.md

 - 👋 Hi, I’m @Junaid-Z
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning as much as I can
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything I can
 - 📫 How to reach me ...

 <!---